nhaque11/Amplify-Project/README.md

  ## Installation/Usage
  - To run the program clone this repository, and make sure to clone the google test file as well.
- - From your root folder, run cmake. and make to build the files and executables.
+ - From your root folder, run cmake. and make, to build the files and executables.
  - Run the built executable and enjoy the game.
  - Example below for reference.
  <img width="805" alt="Screen Shot 2023-06-09 at 1 46 34 PM" src="https://github.com/cs100/final-project-nhaqu008-jhend023-jchau044-aha053/assets/99585088/2ab74074-b014-40a6-a63f-c1d7a875a259">